3JTek/General-Assembly-Notes/module-01/html-forms.md

 ### The `<textarea>` tag

-If you need to handle a lot of data from the user, a review or blog post for example, you need to use a `textarea`.
+If you need to handle a lot of data from the user, a review or blog post for example, you can use a `textarea`.
 This will accept multi-lines of text and will keep line-breaks.
 It also takes `row` and `col` attributes which we traditionally used to set the dimensions of the input, however it is more common to use CSS these days.

 ```html
 <textarea></textarea>